TheUsefulLists/UsefulMods/JavaArgumentsOptimization.md

 <hr>

-## HotSpot vs OpenJ9
+## Java Virtual Machines (JVMs)
-HotSpot JVM is owned by Oracle and is open-sourced through the OpenJDK project while OpenJ9 JVM, devoloped by IBM, is open-sourced by Eclipse Foundation and available free-of-charge.
-In most cases, OpenJ9 JVM performs better than OpenJDK.
-These are some of the benifits of using OpenJ9 instead of HotSpot -
+There are many JVMs, out of which the most popular are HotSpot and OpenJ9.
+HotSpot is the open-source JVM implementation by Oracle.
+OpenJ9 is a high performance, scalable, JVM implementation.
+OpenJ9 tends to perform better under most conditions.
+Here are some of the reasons why OpenJ9 is better than HotSpot -
 - 51% faster startup time
     By using shared classes cache and AOT technology, OpenJ9 starts in roughly half the time it takes HotSpot.
 - 50% smaller footprint after startup
 - 33% smaller footprint during load
     Consistent with the footprint results after startup, the OpenJ9 footprint remains much smaller than HotSpot when load is applied.
-    ##### and more.

 You will find the important arguments for both of them below.

 <hr>